Updates to our photo distribution system and photo quality

 An example of what this means

 Lets say you’re trying to view a gallery that has 100 photos where each photo is approximately 3MB in size.
-Currently that means you’re loading almost 3GB worth of photos on the page when you view the gallery, which, depending on your internet connection and device, could take up to 5-10minutes to download/view for the first time.
-Under the new system we’re delivering images that are almost 10 times smaller than the original file sizes, which means that 3GB gallery is reduced to just 40MB total.
+Previously this meant that you were downloading almost 3GB worth of photos on the page when viewing a gallery, which, depending on your internet connection and device, could take up to 5-10minutes to download/view for the first time.
+Under our new system we’re delivering images that are almost 10 times smaller than the original file sizes, which means that 3GB gallery is reduced to just 40MB total.

 Does this mean photo quality is being reduced?

-No, as a large majority of Cheercast users view photos on a mobile device or a screen that is smaller than 1920 pixels wide, its very unlikely that you will notice a difference in quality when this system is updated.
+No, as a large majority of Cheercast users view photos on a mobile device or a screen that is smaller than 1920 pixels wide, its very unlikely that you will notice a difference in quality.
 Of course, we want to make sure you can still access the high quality versions as well, so you will always be able to do this by downloading the zip files, which will include the original photos as taken by the event photographer.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.